 First published in 1990, Neil Gaiman and Terry Pratchett’s brilliantly dark and screamingly funny take on humankind’s final judgment is back — and just in time — in a new hardcover edition (which includes an introduction by the authors, comments by each about the other, and answers to some still-burning questions about their wildly popular collaborative effort) that the devout and the damned alike will surely cherish until the end of all things.

-Firstly, there’s the BBC radio dramatization, performed by a full cast of voice actors with sound effects.
-This version is abridged and only 4:19h long.
-Abridged means that it’s a shortened version of the original book.
+The BBC radio play is a great choice if you want to experience Good Omens once again, but don’t quite want to commit to over 12 hours of listening.
+Performed by a full cast of voice actors with sound effects, this version is abridged and only 4:19h long.
+Abridged means that it is a shortened version of the original book.
 Most Audible audiobooks are unabridged, so they are exactly the same as the print or ebook.
 But some are condensed versions of the book.
 This is particularly common in radio plays.

 I’m a big fan of BBC radio plays and usually recommend them every chance I get.
 And this one is certainly a lot of fun, given that it has Mark Heap and Peter Serafinowicz.
-However, if you want to read the Good Omens book because of the Amazon Prime show, I recommend the unabridged audiobook.
+However, if you have never read the book, I recommend an unabridged Good Omens audiobook.
 It will give you the full original experience of this absolutely fantastic story.
+Get it on Amazon**

 I’ve been a fan of Terry Pratchett’s for almost two decades.
-No other author was able to be this funny and entertaining while taking such deep and profound looks into social concepts and how people tick.
+No other author was able to be this funny and entertaining while taking such deep and profound looks into social concepts and how people tick!
 And Neil Gaiman’s work always has this inherent poetic magic.
 I can’t describe it any other way.
-It’s ethereal.
+It’s ethereal!
 And I am so ridiculously glad that he decided to bring Good Omens to the screen.
-The show turned out to be everything I had hoped for and I’ll probably watch it many more times.
+The show turned out to be everything I had hoped for and I am so glad that there will be a continuation!